(Title changed in the suspicion that people misunderstand the use here of 'Archives')

 Descriptive and empirical, rather than theoretical...

-About the Records at Risk Fund: 'o provide support for urgent, short-notice interventions to secure the acquisition of vulnerable historical records, in both physical and digital formats, that face immediate peril across the United Kingdom.
+About the Records at Risk Fund: 'to provide support for urgent, short-notice interventions to secure the acquisition of vulnerable historical records, in both physical and digital formats, that face immediate peril across the United Kingdom.
 The fund focuses on categories of records unprotected by legislation such as the archives of businesses, charities and private individuals, acknowledging that archive services and custodians may have limited resources to respond to collections at immediate risk.'

 The Modern Endangered Archives Program, a UCLA Library initiative